WE’VE GOT SERIOUS SKILLS

 One of the reasons I am excited to be working here at Building Blocks Preschool is the importance of our everyday documentation of the children’s growth.
 We observe and record their learning daily through photographs and anecdotal notes to create a document called a Learning Story.
 We email these Learning Stories daily to help provide a home-school connection for the children and their families.
 This approach of recording the children’s work as it progresses provides tools for them to visually reflect on their experiences as well as allows teachers and parents to build upon and share the learning.

 I am very passionate about early childhood education and have shared my experiences with other teachers by presenting at local conferences including Community Sharing for Healthy Caring.
-I have also presented the value of making learning visible through our Learning Stories to the ECDC teachers at U of M, Flint.
+I have presented the value of making learning visible through our Learning Stories to the ECDC teachers at U of M, Flint.
+Team Facilitated two day works shop on Really Seeing children with Deb Curtis and Margie Carter through Michigan Inspiration workshop.

 On a personal note, my husband and I live in Milford and I have 3 college aged children.
 I enjoy kayaking on the Huron River, as well as just being outdoors.
 I also have a love of all kinds of photography, including nature and photo journaling.